 - Portfolio Introduction

 - Short Biography

 - Key Documents (e.g., most recent curriculum vitae, work samples from clinical practice documents, copies of submitted professional papers and/or presentations).

 - Progress indicators

 - o Proposal and Dissertation

 - o Research

 - o Teaching and Service

 - Research Interests

 - Professional Organizations

 - Awards

 - Leadership Roles

 - Training Certifications (CITI trainings)

 - Publications

 - Presentations and Other Research

 - Copy of practicum hours (https://time2track.com/about/)

 - Copies of supervisor and/or instructor evaluations

-- 2. Students should communicate with their advisor to discuss the advisor's report the program faculty concerning the advisee.
-Each student should be informed of the preliminary annual evaluation the advisor prepares for the meeting.
+- 2. Each student will be informed of the annual evaluation results in a meeting with their faculty advisor.

-3. Throughout the year, students are advised the following areas and specific factors are taken into consideration by the program faculty as they evaluate progress in the program, and determine each student's minimal level of achievement on each of the competencies and accompanying elements presented in Appendix D.
+3. Throughout the year, students are advised on the areas and factors taken into consideration by the program faculty as they evaluate student progress in the program and determine each student's minimal level of achievement on each of the competencies and accompanying elements presented in Appendix D.